 Many brothers share a passion for music.
 Some brothers even play music together.
 But brothers Vincent and Robert Gardino are much more unique than that.
 These two music-loving siblings visit the graves of famous musicians — and other celebrities — at cemeteries all over the world.
 It’s a hobby that, aside from yielding some engaging anecdotes (especially suited to Halloween), has led the two Gardinos a.k.a.
-“Grave Trippers” to create their own TV series potentially slated for PBS in 2019.
+“Grave Trippers” to create their own TV series.
 So which musician has the coolest gravestone and which rocker’s resting place is the most popular?
 Read the interview below to find out.

 Q: Your father used to bring home autographs from Danny’s Hideaway where he worked.
 What musicians’ signatures did you end up getting?
 Any that you’re particularly fond of?

 A: Our father brought home, from his work at Danny’s Hideaway, the autographs of Ricky Nelson, Count Basie, Jim Nabors and a few others from the musical side of the entertainment industry.
 We would have to say our favorite, by far, would be the autograph of Dean Martin.
 Our father told us that Dean Martin was very accommodating, and came across just like he did on TV, easygoing and with a twinkle in his eye.

 Q: Woodlawn cemetery actually is now home to a few late jazz greats.
 Do you know how that came about?
 Who’s up there?